Complete IT infrastructure upgrade

 To keep up with clients’ expectations, Datalab needed a high-performance IT infrastructure that exceeded its existing environment’s capabilities, with more powerful RAID controllers, better write-cache functionality, improved data security and increased storage capacity.
 All available space was already in use, and ad-hoc storage solutions were not meeting Datalab’s needs.
 Upgrades were costly, difficult and time-consuming.
 The servers also had only local storage.
 Datalab needed to upgrade to a central disk system, and decided in favor of modernizing the complete IT infrastructure: network, server and storage environment.

-“Both solutions we tested were in the same price range.
-We chose NIL HyperCenter because it significantly outperformed the competitive solution.”
+"Both solutions we tested were in the same price range.
+We have chosen NIL HyperCenter because it significantly outperformed the competitive solution."

 Matija Kešpret, Head of Informatics, Datalab

 Datalab choose NIL’s solution based on tests performed in its product environment.
 Test results as well as price/performance ratio led Datalab to select NIL HyperCenter.

 The project didn’t even need to include all the available phases of the NIL HyperCenter methodology, because Datalab didn’t install new servers.
 (This additional capability proves the flexibility of NIL’s approach.)
 The upgrade consisted of three steps: NIL refined the network, installed the new storage system, and finally optimized the virtual servers.